langdb/helm-chart/README.md

-# ai-gateway Enterprise Example Stack
+# Helm chart for LangDB Ai Gateway

 This guide explains how to set up the **ai-gateway enterprise** service using example stacks.
 The ai-gateway service provides a scalable, production-ready API gateway for AI and data workloads, supporting integration with Postgres, Redis, and ClickHouse.